0x00019913/0x00019913/_posts/2017-03-08-meshy-design-notes.markdown

 ### What next?

 Well, I'm thinking that the grid thing is pretty naive and its performance will vary with how "lumpy" the model is.
-That said, my only other idea is an octree isn't reeeeeeally an improvement.
-An octree of depth $$n$$ is just equivalent to an $$2^{n}$$-by-$$2^{n}$$-by-$$2^{n}$$ grid, so, in principle, the grid is even better (because it's three array dereferences to get into the right cell, while for an octree it's $$n$$ array dereferences).
+That said, my only other idea, an octree, isn't reeeeeeally an improvement.
+An octree of depth $$n$$ is just equivalent to an $$2^{n}$$-by-$$2^{n}$$-by-$$2^{n}$$ grid in terms of resolution, so, in principle, the grid is even better (because it's three array dereferences to get into the right cell, while for an octree it's $$n$$ array dereferences and probably involves a lot more range comparisons).

 Only thing going against the grid, really, is that, because it's an array of arrays of arrays, you'll get lots of arrays with one element and a bunch of undefined values, which, I'm told, are kinda weighty.
 This happens because Javascript allows you to assign any element of an array - if you do `a=[]; a[5] = 'foo';`, then `a` will be `[undefinedx5, 'foo']`.
 So, if a vertex goes in the far corner of the grid, we'll end up allocating three mostly-empty arrays.
 But... the upper limit on the wasted space is $$n^3$$ `undefined`s, and it will almost certainly be much less because geometry tends to be spaced out, so I feel like this is a complete non-issue.

-I also think some improvements could be made to how meshy stores geometry.
+I also think some improvements (or, more accurately, reasonable tradeoffs) could be made to how meshy stores geometry.
 The vertices are stored as a list of `Vector3` objects, which are irreducible.
 The faces, though, I store as a list of `Triangle` objects, which do have some storage overhead.
 All they really need is three integer indices and a `Vector3` for the normal, but currently they also store the triangle bounds (`xmin`, `xmax`, etc.), a surface area, and a signed volume.
 These are all cached for subsequent calculations, but these calculations are fairly discrete and I'd want to experiment to see what kind of performance impact eliminating this internal storage will have.